 "One of the incredible things Netflix does is that it is not just another platform that allows you to tell a story, what you can see is that in the whole world you have a release and that is something that you did not have before, now in movies what We're watching with 'Roma', but on TV it's something incredible."

 Manolo Caro agrees with that idea.
-"What Netflix has found is betting on very diverse projects, the Mexico of which he speaks 'Ingobernable', of which 'Monarca' speaks, of which 'Diablero' speaks is very different from the one spoken by 'La Casa de las Flores'.
-I believe that there lies the fact that we are reaching new audiences, that we are traveling and that Mexican stories are being seen in other countries.
+"What Netflix has found is betting on very diverse projects, Mexico such as 'Ingobernable', 'Monarca', 'Diablero' - very different from the 'La Casa de las Flores'.
+I believe that there lies the fact that we are reaching new audiences, that we are traveling, and that Mexican stories are being seen in other countries.
 That has to do a little with what Verónica (Velasco) says, act with freedom, present stories that are very Mexican, be honest in what we are creating so that honesty is transmitted and find an audience."

 José Manuel Cravioto also believes that all the time is evolving in the way of creating and disseminating content, "an expansive wave is generated where there are more players who want to enter and that would not have happened without the possibility of streaming."